Amazon and Asmodee team up to fight counterfeit games (Legal News)

 Wrapping it up

 Hopefully this gave you some insight into the new Amazon/Asmodee case, and some help coming up with a strategy for protecting your game against counterfeits.
-If you have any questions or want to get started with a trademark or copyright registration, check out my Contact page to set up a free consultation call!
+If you have any questions or want to get started with a trademark or copyright registration, check out my Contact page to set up a consultation call!